-There is no mention in the white paper about possible changes or potential improvements to the external inspection regime as currently operated by HMICFRS.
-For example, after 4 years of operation there has been no proposals to inspect the performance of the Governance arrangements and strategic functions of the various authorities.
-Similarly, there has been no proposals to inspect, assess or review the sectors and individual services performance on Equality, Diversity and Inclusion despite this being acknowledged as a long-term and widespread issue in the sector.
+For example, after 4 years of operation the inspection regime still undertakes what are essentially operational 'service' inspections and has no proposals to inspect the performance of the corporate governance arrangements and/or the strategic or financial functions of the various fire and rescue authorities.
+Similarly, there has been no proposals to inspect, assess or undertake thematic reviews (other than the response to Covid-19) since HMICFRS was established.
+This is despite the sectors (and individual services performance) on issues such as equality, diversity and inclusion which for a number of years have been continually acknowledged as a long-term and widespread issue within the sector.